Jus-Be/orin-ayo/README.md

 - Korg Micro Arranger
 - Giglad (Application)

 The Yamaha MODX and Montage are not really arrangers, but have arpeggios that can be triggeresd via MIDI making them suitable for Orin Ayo.
-Only the high-end Yamaha PSR arrangers can be controlled by MIDI and only PSR SX-600 has been tested.
-If your Yamaha PSR  uses the same sysex messages like the SX-600 or QR100, itshould work.
+The high-end Yamaha PSR arrangers can be controlled by MIDI and only PSR SX-600 has been tested.
+If your Yamaha PSR  uses the same sysex messages like the SX-600 or QR100, it should work.
 The same applies for Korg.
 It has been tested with the Micro Arranger, but not with the high-end PA series.
-The new Korg I3 was promising as it has same engine as a Micro Arranger, but midi control of styles was dropped like Yamaha PSR E series arrangers.
+The new Korg I3 was promising as it has same engine as a Micro Arranger, but midi control of styles was dropped like Yamaha PSR E series arrangers (aarrgh!!).

 ### Loopers
 - Boss RC 600 Loop Station